 Reading the News Print

 It's common to have a client call into a brokerage and asked why a currency pair has moved soo much.
 The short answer is often that there has been a news release but that's not a fair answer because there's more than meets the eye in a news release.
-First, there is going to be an expectation of the news release based on the trend in fundamental news announcements and any developments from minor news releases and that expectations relation to the news release.
+First, there is going to be an expectation of the news release based on the trend in fundamental news announcements and any developments.

 Typically, whether the news release is good or bad, what causes traders to be confused about the move is two points.
 First, was this newsprint a large miss or confirmation of what was expected.
 As you can imagine, a miss from expectations will cause the currency to lose value whereas a confirmation or positive surprise will cause the currency pair to move higher.

 Volatility is a fancy term that simply means prices moving aggressively relative to prior price history with less regard to direction.
-Because of the significance of nonfarm payroll for the US economy a large beat or a large mass will often result in a decent amount of volatility.
+Due to the significance of nonfarm payroll for the US economy, a large beat or a large mass will often result in a decent amount of volatility.
 A result that is in line with expectations often disappoints traders who seek volatility for big moves to trade because the expectations are often priced in.